RIKEN-RCCS/lens3/doc/design.md

     --Activation flag (calculated from administrator's permission list)

     --MinIO Root User and Password can be designed not to be saved in this table.
-      (In this design, Zone ID is used for MinIO Root User) Administrators can access MinIO with MinIO Root privileges when troubleshooting Considering the merits, it is designed to be saved in this table.
+      (In this design, Pool ID is used for MinIO Root User) Administrators can access MinIO with MinIO Root privileges when troubleshooting Considering the merits, it is designed to be saved in this table.

-    --Table 3.1 Storage Zone Table (main)
+    --Table 3.1 Storage Pool Table (main)
       `` ```
       --------------- ----------------------- ------------ ---
       DB No. 0
       Type Hash
-      Key Zone ID ru:
+      Key Pool ID ru:
       persistent True
       --------------- ----------------------- ------------ ---
       user User V-